Abdullah Quilliam

-William Henry Quilliam (10 April 1856 – 23 April 1932), who changed his name to Abdullah Quilliam and later Henri Marcel Leon or Haroun Mustapha Leon, was a 19th-century convert from Christianity to Islam, noted for founding England's first mosque and Islamic centre.
+William Henry Quilliam (10 April 1856 – 23 April 1932), who changed his name to Abdullah Quilliam and later Henri Marcel Leon or Haroun Mustapha Leon, was a 19th-century British convert from Christianity to Islam, noted for founding England's first mosque and Islamic centre, and Britain's oldest Muslim organization, the Association of British Muslims.

 Early life

 William Henry Quilliam was born at 22 Eliot Street, Liverpool, on 10 April 1856, to a wealthy local family.
 He spent most of his childhood on the Isle of Man and was brought up as a Methodist.
 He was educated at the Liverpool Institute and the Manx King William's College.

 He became a solicitor in 1878, specialising in criminal law, and practising at 28 Church Street, Liverpool.
 He defended suspects in many high-profile murder cases.
 In 1879, he married Hannah Johnstone.
 At this time, Quilliam was a Wesleyan Methodist and a proponent of the temperance movement.

 Conversion to Islam

 Quilliam converted to Islam in 1887 after visiting Morocco to recover from an illness.
 Quilliam purchased numbers 8, 11 and 12 Brougham Terrace, Liverpool, following his conversion, thanks to a donation from Nasrullah Khan, Crown Prince of the Emirate of Afghanistan.
 8 Brougham Terrace became the Liverpool Muslim Institute, the first functioning mosque in Britain; it opened on Christmas Day, 1889.
 Quilliam also opened a boarding school for boys and a day school for girls, as well as an orphanage, Medina House, for non-Muslim parents who were unable to look after their children and agreed for them to be brought up as Muslims.
 In addition, the Institute hosted educational classes covering a wide range of subjects, and included a museum and science laboratory.

 In 1889, he first published The Faith of Islam, which was concerned with dawah to Islam and its key principles.
-Initially, 2000 copies were published, but a further 3000 copies were produced in 1890.
+Initially, 2,000 copies were published, but a further 3,000 copies were produced in 1890.
 Quilliam also published The Crescent, a weekly account of Muslims in Britain, and Islamic World, a monthly publication with a worldwide audience.

 In 1890, Quilliam orchestrated protests against the showing of Hall Caine's play, Mahomet.
 The first public Muslim burial in Liverpool was of Michael Hall, a former Methodist preacher who had converted to Islam, in 1891.

 A number of notables converted to Islam as a result of Quilliam's preaching.
 They included professors Nasrullah Warren and Haschem Wilde, as well as Robert Stanley, JP and former mayor of Stalybridge.
 It is estimated that around 600 people converted to Islam in Britain as a direct result of Quilliam's work.